mathworks-ref-arch/matlab-web-app-server-on-aws/releases/R2025a/README.md

 | Policy-Based Access   | `webapps_acc_ctl.json`                                      | [Policy-Based Access Documentation](https://www.mathworks.com/help/webappserver/ug/policy-based-access.html)  |

 ## Configure OIDC Authentication
+On Linux servers, configure authentication using Keycloak in [Step 8](#step-8-configure-user-authentication).
+You can also use the following steps to configure OIDC authentication manually.

+On Windows servers, use the following instructions.
 1. Connect to the EC2 instance hosting MATLAB Web App Server.
 For details, see:
     * [Connect to EC2 Instance Hosting MATLAB Web App Server Using Remote Desktop](#connect-to-ec2-instance-hosting-matlab-web-app-server-using-remote-desktop)
     * [Connect to EC2 Instance Hosting MATLAB Web App Server Using SSH](#connect-to-ec2-instance-hosting-matlab-web-app-server-using-ssh).